Starting a Business Isn’t All Unicorns and Rainbows (the Other Side of the Story)

 I’d love to hear your perspective in the comments below.

 And if this article helped you, I’d love you to share it with someone who could also use it.
 Just click the sharing buttons below.

-The reader who started this discussion with me over email is Leah Neaderthal, and her business is called Start Somewhere.
-They help companies who “do good” to create compelling websites, logos and marketing.
+The reader who started this discussion with me over email is Leah Neaderthal, and her business is called Smart Gets Paid.
+She teaches women entrepreneurs how to get the clients they want, and get paid bigger numbers.

-Thanks Leah for the inspiration for this post and good luck to you and Leanne with the business.
+Thanks Leah for the inspiration for this post and good luck to you with the business.
 Let us know how things progress.

 Hi, I’m Corbett Barr.
 I write about the creator economy 🧑🎨 digital minimalism 🧘 and tech for social good 🙌.

 I’ve been self employed online since 2005, earning a living from blogging, podcasting, online courses, memberships, SaaS and more.
 I’ve bootstrapped, freelanced, consulted and raised venture capital.

 Recently, I started over to refocus on writing, and to reevaluate my digital self.